kubernetes/website/content/en/docs/reference/networking/virtual-ips.md

 in the kernel space.
 That means kube-proxy in IPVS mode redirects traffic with lower latency than kube-proxy in iptables mode, with much better performance when synchronizing proxy rules.
-Compared to the other proxy modes, IPVS mode also supports a higher throughput of network traffic.
+Compared to the iptables proxy mode, IPVS mode also supports a higher throughput of network traffic.

 IPVS provides more options for balancing traffic to backend Pods;